1991 Dodge D150 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1991 Dodge D150
+A guide to repairs, service, and maintenance costs for your 1991 Dodge D150

 A condition may develop where the fuel gauge reads empty with too much fuel still in the fuel tank.
 Our technicians tell us that installing a new wire harness that provides a common ground for the fuel gauge and sending should correct this issue.

 Oil leaks from the valve cover gaskets, timing cover gasket, distributor o-ring, and rear main seal area are common.
 The leak at the rear main seal area is generally not the seal itself but the bearing cap to the engine block seal.
 An oil leak could also be internal to the distributor, if oil is found inside the distributor then the distributor should be replaced.